-The High Plains (#11 in Figure 11), which extend from Montana to southern Texas, are the largest dust source in North America and it is almost entirely anthropogenic except for a few ephemeral lakes.
-This semi-arid and sub-humid region accounts for 60% of wind erosion in the USA, with the highest frequency located in the southern plains of Texas which experiences 50 dust days per year, the national maximum [Hagen and Woodruff, 1973].
-Our result differs from Prospero et al. [2002] who did not find any significant dust activity in the High Plains from TOMS data covering the 1980s.
-But, an earlier study based on visibility data from 1940 to 1970 by Orgill and Sehmel [1976] did show a maximum reduction of visibility along the High Plains, with a peak in the Southern Great Plains.
+in the southern plains of Texas, which experience 50 dust days per year, the national maximum [Hagen and Woodruff, 1973].
+Our result differs from Prospero et al. [2002], who did not find any significant dust activity in the high plains from TOMS data covering the 1980s.
+But an earlier study based on visibility data from 1940 to 1970 by Orgill and Sehmel [1976] did show a maximum reduction of visibility along the high plains, with a peak in the southern great plains.
 Cook et al. [2007] have reconstructed drought cycles over North America from tree rings.
-They reported severe drought in mid-West and High Plains for 1930s, 1950s, and 2000s, while the 1980s were not particularly dry or wet.
-This suggests that dust source activity in the High Plains is modulated by precipitation variability.
-Such a dependency has been previously shown to exist in the southern part of the High Plains by Stout and Lee [2003].
-With projected increase of severe drought in the Southwest [Seager and Vecchi, 2010], this region may experience an increase in dust events in the future.
+They reported severe drought in the midwest and high plains for the 1930s, 1950s, and 2000s, while the 1980s were not particularly dry or wet.
+This suggests that dust source activity in the high plains is modulated by precipitation variability.
+Such a dependency has been previously shown to exist in the southern part of the high plains by Stout and Lee [2003].
+With projected increase of severe drought in the southwest [Seager and Vecchi, 2010], this region may experience an increase in dust events in the future.

-An interesting result drawn from Figure 11 is that major river basins are potential dust sources, although relatively weak.
-These include: Snake (#6), Colorado (#8), Pecos and Rio Grande (#10), Big Sioux (#12), and lower Yellowstone Valley (#13).
+[76] An interesting result drawn from Figure 11 is that major river basins are potential dust sources, although relatively weak.
+These include the Snake (location 6), Colorado (location 8), Pecos and Rio Grande (location 10), and Big Sioux (location 12) Rivers and the lower Yellowstone Valley (location 13).
 Dust activity in some of these basins has been previously reported [Lee et al., 2009; Munson et al., 2011].
-In fact, there is a remarkable similarity between Figure 11 and the figure presented by Nordstrom and Hotta [2004] showing the locations of cropland of the USA that have the greatest potential for wind erosion.
+In fact, there is a remarkable similarity between Figure 11 and the figure presented by Nordstrom and Hotta [2004] showing the locations of cropland in the U.S. that have the greatest potential for wind erosion.

-In the Columbia plateau, Nordstrom and Hotta [2004] indicated that dust is related to dry conditions and agricultural practice.
-Each fall after harvest, half the dryland soils are bare due to the 2-year crop rotation system, while the other half is mostly dry and sparsely vegetated rangelands [Claiborn et al., 1998].
+[77] In the Columbia plateau, Nordstrom and Hotta [2004] indicated that dust is related to dry conditions and agricultural practice.
+Each fall after harvest, half of the dryland soils are bare due to the 2 year crop rotation system, while the other half is mostly dry and sparsely vegetated rangelands [Claiborn et al., 1998].

-Some anthropogenic dust sources are observed along the Coast Ranges in the Southwest part of the San Joaquin Valley, California.
-M-DB2 sources in the Valley (#3) are essentially anthropogenic and localized in the southernmost part near Bakersfield.
-There is one natural hot-spot over the Carrizo Plain and includes Soda Lake shown as a hydrologic source in Figure 11.
-Nordstrom and Hotta [2004] indicated that much of the dust produced from soil erosion in California comes from desert environments, but cropland is also prone to dust generation, such as in the same region of the Central Valley where agriculture is industrialized and the climate is semi-arid Mediterranean type with long dry summer and fall.
+[78] Some anthropogenic dust sources are observed along the Coast Ranges in the southwest part of the San Joaquin Valley, California.
+M-DB2 sources in the valley (location 3) are essentially anthropogenic and localized in the southernmost part near Bakersfield.
+There is one natural hot spot over the Carrizo Plain, which includes Soda Lake, shown as a hydrologic source in Figure 11.
+Nordstrom and Hotta [2004] indicated that much of the dust produced from soil erosion in California comes from desert environments, but cropland is also prone to dust generation, such as in the same region of the Central Valley where agriculture is industrialized and the climate is semiarid Mediterranean type with a long, dry summer and fall.
 Fugitive dust from intense agricultural activities is the primary constituent of aerosols in the southern San Joaquin Valley [Chow et al., 1992, 2003].